 </html>

-- Import SDK of Firebase app and database.
+• Import SDK of Firebase app and database.

-- Configure and Initialize the Firebase.
+• Configure and Initialize the Firebase.

-- Get a reference of database.
+• Get a reference for a database.

-- On form submission, send it’s data to the realtime database.
+• On form submission, send its data to the realtime database.

 Add the below JavaScript before the closing of the body tag.